Your shopping cart

 The correct procedure for cleaning the Body

-3. Now clean the displays, you can use glass cleaner for this purpose
+3. Now clean the displays; you can use glass cleaner for this.

-4. You can clean the eyepiece very well with a cotton swab with the cleaning fluid for lenses.
+4. You can clean the eyepiece very well using a cotton bud with cleaning fluid for lenses.

 5. now clean the mirror, if present, also using a cotton bud with the same cleaning fluid